avinanand/Absa_/finding.md

 Finding from the data and model

+# for both of the models and specially for aspect prediction we need  to train with cross validation
+ # for aspect Stratified cross validation is needed, because data is unbalanced

 1.For Sentiment Analysis:
 	Given data has 67% positive values and 33% negative values Model has predicted 68% positive and 32% negative values